AjayRatakonda/DevOps-SRE_Blogs/AWS/Diff_between-ALB&NLB.md

 | **Best Use Cases**     | Websites, APIs, microservices | Gaming, real-time apps, financial services |

 ---
-In an interview, you can answer like this:
+In an interview, we can answer like this:

 **"Application Load Balancer (ALB) works at Layer 7 of the OSI model, meaning it routes traffic based on content like URLs, headers, and cookies.
 It is best for websites, APIs, and microservices that need smart routing.**